upbound/docs/content/xp-arch-framework/interface-integrations/platform-continuity.md

 ### What State to Capture vs Exclude

 You should configure Velero to capture state that's only relevant for Crossplane.
-THe following is a sample Velero backup object that illustrates which Kubernetes resources are applicable to be backed up and which ones can be safely excluded:
+The following is a sample Velero backup object that illustrates which Kubernetes resources are applicable to be backed up and which ones can be safely excluded:

 ```yaml
 apiVersion: velero.io/v1